 In a previous post I've described how you can use neighbor local-as feature to fix AS-number mismatch between adjacent autonomous systems.
 However, without additional options, the local-as is inserted in the AS-path of incoming BGP updates before any inbound filters.
-Your inbound filters thus have to match the local-as as well.Consider, for example, the following configuration:
+Your inbound filters thus have to match the local-as as well.

 Although the configuration looks correct, no routes are accepted from AS 10, as the inbound AS-path always contains locally prepended AS 20 as well as AS 10:

 To fix this problem, you either have to include local AS in the AS-path access-list or use the no-prepend option of the neighbor local-as command.